xieyuheng/inet-lisp-st/README.md

 # inet-lisp

+In 10 years, consumer processors will likely feature 64–128 cores, how to program them?
+The graph based computation model [interaction nets](https://en.wikipedia.org/wiki/Interaction_nets) is possible one solution.

-inet-lisp is an implementation of [interaction nets](https://en.wikipedia.org/wiki/Interaction_nets) as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).
+inet-lisp is an implementation of interaction nets as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).

 The aim of this project is to build